coda/packs-sdk/docs/guides/blocks/sync-tables/dynamic.md

 ## Dynamic schema only {: #schema-only }

 Dynamic sync tables are built around the idea that the external data source has a list of datasets, each with their own unique set of fields.
-Sometimes though there aren't different datasets to select from, but the fields available to sync do vary slightly based on the connected account or parameter values.
+Sometimes though there aren't different datasets to select from, but the fields available to sync do vary slightly based on the connected account.
 In these cases you can use a somewhat simpler approach: a regular sync table with a dynamic schema.

 To implement this, create a regular sync table using `addSyncTable` and define the function `dynamicOptions.getSchema`.
 You'll still need to specify a static schema in the `schema` field of the sync table, but it will be overridden during the sync with the output of `getSchema`.